rvavruch/ichor/README.md

     ````

     1. If the CD is not recognised by MusicBrainz, Ichor will quit and print a URL you can use to add it to MusicBrainz.
 Once the CD has been added to MusicBrainz, run Ichor again.
+    2. If there are multiple releases for the CD found, you will be asked to choose one.
+Recommedation is to choose one with cover art if everything else is the same.
 4. Once Ichor is finished it will eject the CD.

 ## File naming conventions & directory structure